quii/learn-go-with-tests/command-line.md

 ## Write the minimal amount of code for the test to run and check the failing test output

-At this point you should be comfortable enough to create our new `CLI` struct with the respective field for our dependency and add a method.
+At this point, you should be comfortable enough to create our new `CLI` struct with the respective field for our dependency and add a method.

 You should end up with code like this